 Feeling that I had found my calling, I gracefully transitioned out of the family business and went into the full-time practice of Christian Science.
 Christian Science is a prayer-based method of helping others find spiritual solutions to the problems they face.
 And I have loved my work ever since.
 It has been a pure joy to help others find God and discover what is possible through prayer.

 I have practiced Christian Science professionally for over 34 years.
 I have written dozens of published articles on spirituality and healing in the meantime.
 Until July, 2016, I served as a member of the Christian Science Board of Lectureship.
 I have traveled extensively for 20 years throughout North America, and to many areas of the world, speaking on the subject of Christian Science healing.

 I live with my wife, Kathy, in Richland, Washington, USA.
 We keep in close contact with our two children, and now two grandchildren, which are a delight to have around.

 For extra-curricular activity, I play the piano which I have enjoyed from a young age, and I love to play tennis.
 If you’re coming through town and have your tennis racket, give me a call.

 I am listed in the Christian Science Journal as a full-time practitioner and teacher under Richland, Washington.
 This is where I conduct my public practice.
 Anyone is welcome to stop by, phone or email, if you’d like help.

 And if you were wondering what the initials, CSB, stand for, they signify that I received a degree from the Christian Science Board of Education, at The First Church of Christ, Scientist, in Boston, MA, and am accredited by this organization to teach classes on Christian Science.

-If you’d like to donate to help cover some of the considerable expenses involved with producing and maintaining the SpiritView blog, your contribution is welcome.
-You can donate here.
+If you’d like to donate to help cover some of the expenses involved with producing and maintaining the SpiritView blog, you can donate here.
 Thank you!